Matt20D/cs6111/proj1/readme.txt

 Matthew Duran (md3420)
 Ethan Garry (IDK_UNI)

-Run setup.sh if you don't have a venv or don't have all dependencies.
-Then run test.sh to test the program.
+Run source setup.sh if you don't have a venv or don't have all dependencies.
+Then run ./test.sh to test the program.

 When you add a package, please run: pip freeze > requirements.txt